Motion-to-Matching: A Mixed Paradigm for 3D Single Object Tracking: METHODOLOGY

 \subsubsection{Point Feature Extraction}

 Firstly, we crop out template points with the same size as search branch to fully use contextual information surrounding target.
 Then, following~\cite{lttr,SMAT}, we divide point clouds into uniformly sized voxels and apply a weight-shared 3D sparse convolution backbone~\cite{second} to aggregate local geometry features.
-To get a dense representation, we merge the z-axis and feature channel for voxel feature and get 2D BEV feature $F \in \mathbb{R}^{H\times L\times D}$ to feed feature interaction module in the following network.
+To get a dense representation, we merge the z-axis and feature channel for voxel feature and get 2D BEV feature $F \in \mathbb{R}^{H\times L\times D}$ to feed feature interaction module in the following network, where $H, L, D$ are the height, width and channel dimensions respectively.